The Widow, Alligators and the Third President.

 manners, highly intelligent and one of the most beautiful of women in the south

 I had been told.
 She was quoted as saying that she saw all other men as pests

-after she had met him.
-She often stated that he was more exciting that 100 other
+after she had met her husband.
+She often stated that he was more exciting than 100 other

 men and then would ask 'what more is there' in complete innocence.

 I was the Vice President at the time and a friend, a Secretary,

 maybe of the Navy had simply asked me in a note to see her.
 Adding that she

 no longer glowed as she once had.
 Her husband's ship had been lost at sea along

 with all hands and the cargo.
 She not only suffered the trauma of her loss and

 that was affecting her tremendously but she was having trouble with claims against